-In June of 2010, some 18,000 nights and 13,000,000 guests later, generations continue to make the Angus Barn, affectionately nicknamed “Big Red” by Thad, Jr., a cherished part of their lives.
+Since June of 1960, some 21,000 nights and 14,000,000 guests later, generations continue to make the Angus Barn, affectionately nicknamed “Big Red” by Thad, Jr., a cherished part of their lives.
 All guests experience what Thad Eure, Jr. and Charles Winston originally envisioned: incomparable hospitality; excellent value; a meal of impeccable quality; and the rich, rustic Americana ambiance for which the Barn is now known across the globe.
 Now owned and operated by Van Eure, daughter of the late Thad Eure, Jr., and staffed by a loyal, hardworking team, many of whom have built their careers here, the double doors of the Barn open 363 evenings a year.

 Back in the day when the Barn was an outpost far from the familiar neighborhoods of Raleigh, nightly crowds who traveled the distance kindly forgave many honest mistakes including the initial absence of watering stations.
 Through its trials and triumphs, multitudes of loyal guests have made the Angus Barn one of the nation’s 50 highest-grossing independent restaurants, consistently ranked as one of the 100 best restaurants in the United States.

 Although still famous as a “Beef-eaters Haven,” the menu of the Barn has expanded to meet the dietary demands of even the most discerning, nutrition-conscious guests.
 In 1960, as Eure and Winston envisioned their restaurant, consensus suggested that a steak-and-potato-based menu was what the public wanted.
 And so began the Angus Barn’s longstanding tradition of serving the best aged western beef available.
 Today the Barn serves an average of 22,000 steaks per month, but the menu also features poultry, seafood and pasta.